core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * With end-to-end security - Messages pertaining to the group observation are protected end-to-end between the clients and the server, by using the security protocol Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
 In particular, the clients are required to separately provide the proxy with the obtained phantom request, thus enabling the proxy to receive the multicast notifications from the server.
 This case is defined in {{intermediaries-e2e-security}}.
 An example is provided in {{intermediaries-example-e2e-security}}.

-      If the participating endpoints using Group OSCORE also support the concept of Deterministic Client {{I-D.amsuess-core-cachable-oscore}}, the same advantages mentioned above for the case without a proxy applies (see {{deterministic-phantom-Request}}).
+      If the participating endpoints using Group OSCORE also support the concept of Deterministic Client {{I-D.ietf-core-cacheable-oscore}}, the same advantages mentioned above for the case without a proxy applies (see {{deterministic-phantom-Request}}).
 In addition, this allows for a more efficient setup and enforcement of the group observation, by reducing the amount of message exchanges and allowing the proxy to effectively serve protected multicast notifications from its cache.
 An example is provided in {{intermediaries-example-e2e-security-det-exchange}}.

 # Server-Side Requirements # {#sec-server-side}